-During the year ended October 31, 2018, the Company entered into an option agreement with Yamana Gold Inc. ("Yamana") for Yamana to acquire up to a 70% interest in the Organullo property subject to:
+During the year ended October 31, 2018, the Company entered into an option agreement with Yamana Gold Inc. ("Yamana") for Yamana to acquire up to a 70% interest in the Organullo property subject to receipt of certain cash payments and work commitments over a 5-year option term.
+In June 2020, the Company received notice, from Yamana, advising of their decision to discontinue funding exploration and to terminate the option agreement.